PeARSearch/readthedocs/docs/source/usage.rst

     python3 run.py

 Now, go to your browser at *localhost:8080*.
 You should see the search page for PeARS.
-You don't have any pages indexed yet, so go to the F.A.Q. page (link at the top of the page) and follow the short instructions to get you going!
+You don't have any pages indexed yet, so start indexing to get you going!